The Ketu North Municipal is one of the twenty five (25) Municipalities and Districts in the Volta Region of Ghana.

 The population is dominated by females (53.7%).The District has a large labour force constituting 52.5% of the population.
 Though the dependent population is quite high (45.2%), their effect on the active population could be lower since most of those in the senile age group could still be engaged in one form of agricultural production or the other.

-There are four Traditional Paramount Chiefs in the District ruling from Dzodze, Penyi, Afife and Weta.
+There are four Traditional Paramount Chiefs in the Municipality ruling from Dzodze, Penyi, Afife and Weta.
 These Paramount Chiefs however collaborate in the implementation of most development projects.

-The District shares boundaries with the Republic of Togo to the east, to the west to Akatsi North District, to the south with Ketu South Municipal.
+The Municipality shares boundaries with the Republic of Togo to the east, to the west to Akatsi North District, to the south with Ketu South Municipal.

 The population of the municipality according to 2010 population and housing census stands at 99,913 with 46,551 males and 53,362 females.